-Whether your Japanese sword is being preserved in a Shirasaya (a simple wooden scabbard and hilt for storage purposes) or mounted as a Koshirae (ornamental/practical mount), it should always be stored in a sword bag.
+Whether your Japanese sword is being preserved in a shirasaya (a simple wooden scabbard and hilt for storage purposes) or mounted as a koshirae (ornamental/practical mount), it should always be stored in a sword bag.

-When you put it in the sword bag, you usually put it in with the Kojiri (the end of the scabbard) first, this is to prevent you from getting hurt in the case the sword unexpectedly slips out from the Saya (the scabbard).
+When you put it in the sword bag, you usually put it in with the kojiri (the end of the scabbard) first, this is to prevent you from getting hurt in the case the sword unexpectedly slips out from the saya (the scabbard).

 How to draw the sword and sheath it

 First of all, we pay our respects to the sword by bowing to it.
-As a general rule it’s considered good manners to remove any jewelries, including watches, other precious metals and gemstones you are wearing prior to handling the sword.
+As a general rule it’s considered good manners to remove any jewellery, including watches, other precious metals and gemstones you are wearing prior to handling the sword.

-Slowly and carefully pull out the blade of the sword while paying attention as to not rattling the blade inside of the Saya.
+Slowly and carefully pull out the blade of the sword while paying attention as to not rattling the blade inside of the saya.
 When pulling out the blade, do not hold the sword with the cutting edge facing downwards or sideways to avoid unfortunate accidents.